stevenchanin/dyslexia/docs/RESEARCH.md

 - **WCPM (Words Correct Per Minute)** - Primary metric
 - Highly sensitive to growth
 - Better than traditional standardized measures for monitoring
+ - If using automated speech recognition (ASR) to score oral reading, validate against human scoring with your target population; provide a manual fallback due to child‑speech variability, background noise, and latency.

 #### 3. Literal Comprehension
 - Understanding of text meaning